AnandaKrishnan11/Salzburg-Cultural-Guide-webmap/README.md

 ---

 ## 5. Data Source
-For the study all the datasets were acquired from overpass turbo (https://overpass-turbo.eu/) which includes:
+For the study all the datasets (in geojson format) were acquired from overpass turbo (https://overpass-turbo.eu/) which includes:
 1. Hotels
 2. Museums
 3. Resturents